pretoriusdre/resume/README.md

 1. **Fork the repository:**
     1. Click the "Fork" button at the top-right corner of this page.
     2. Choose a repository name.
-It is recommended to use 'resume', as this choice affects your site url.
+It is recommended to use 'resume', as this choice affects the site url on GitHub Pages.
-        - If you don't have a custom domain, your site url will be: `<site-url> = https://<username>.github.io/<repository-name>`
+        - If you don't have a custom domain, your GitHub Pages site url will be: `<site-url> = https://<username>.github.io/<repository-name>`

 2. **Clone the forked repository:**
     1. Navigate to your forked repository.